rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 ### [The Landscape](#the-landscape)

+To learn about DNA digital data storage, I began by searching "dna digital data storage" on FireFox, and reading the following:

+- _DNA digital data storage_ Wikipedia page: <https://en.wikipedia.org/wiki/DNA_digital_data_storage>
+    - Idea: Encode/decode binary data into DNA, which has high storage potential (__Q__: how much?)
+    - Problem: High cost (__Q__: how much?), slow encode/decode times (__Q__: how bad?)
+    - Event: 2019, 16 GB Wiki.
+En. stored in synthetic DNA.
+    - Event: 2021, able to write data into DNA at 18 Mbps..

+- DNA Data Storage, Wyss Institute: <https://wyss.harvard.edu/technology/dna-data-storage/>
+- DNA as a digital information storage device: hope or hype? <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5935598/>
+- A primer on DNA data storage and its potential uses: <https://www.techtarget.com/searchstorage/feature/A-primer-on-DNA-data-storage-and-its-potential-uses>

-To learn about DNA digital data storage, I began by reading its Wikipedia page.
-In addition, I went through the first 15 pages of Google Scholar results for "DNA Digital Data Storage" wihtout citations, and skimmed some results and read others.
-Listed below are the papers I've looked through in some form, along with the extent I've looked through them.
+Following this, I went through the first 15 pages of Google Scholar results for "DNA Digital Data Storage" wihtout citations, and skimmed some results and read others.
+Listed below are my notes on some papers I've looked through, along with the extent I've looked through them.

+-

 ---